krmarshall/TotalWarhammerPlanner/README.md

 ## Known Issues
 - Kroak has broken skill requirements
-- Cultist of Khorne (All?) has a weird boxed visual
 - Katarin has incorrect spell icons?
 - Bunch of WH3 casters have incorrect spell icons?
-- Build links broke somewhere?
-(Fixed?)
 - Work on overall page style

 ## Adding A Mod